k-n195/a3-dux/readme.md

 BMW Approved Used Website
-Link to live site here - Click to view
+Link to live site here - https://k-n195.github.io/a3-dux/

 Introduction
 Welcome to the BMW Approved Used website, your go-to destination for finding high-quality, certified used BMWs.
 Whether you’re looking for a sporty M series or a luxury 7-series sedan, our collection of BMW Approved Used cars offers reliability, style, and performance, backed by comprehensive warranties and service records.